frederickbyte/portfolio/content/blog/autonomous-vehicles/index.md

 3. Autonomous vehicles will make roads safer and less congested
 4. Self-driving cars will only become safer and offer more luxurious riding experiences

+`I am not arguing that we ban cars.`

+State and federal governments should leave individuals and businesses free to persue any mode of transportation they desire - autonomous or not.

-Note: _I am not arguing that we ban cars._ I am explaining why robots and software are far superior drivers and why we should embrace a transition to autonomous driving.
-Individuals and businesses should be free to persue any method of transportation they desire (so long as they not violate anyone else's rights of course).
-But a rational society is one that continues to improve its standard of living - self-driving vehicles _are_ a step in that direction.
+This discussion focuses on why robots and software are superior drivers and why we should embrace a transition to autonomous driving.
+A rational society is one that continues to improve its standard of living.
+Self-driving vehicles are a step in that direction.

-Before diving into autonomous vehicles, why should we even care about vehicle safety at all?
+Before diving into AVs, why should we even care about vehicle safety at all?
+Aren't we driving sophisticated cars already?

 # Humans Are Dangerous Drivers